 History and Background

-The struggling community lost its medical provider in 2013 and has been unable to replace care since then.
+The struggling community lost its medical provider in 2013 and was unable to replace care.
 The primary care practice at 525 Hathaway Street was privately owned and operated from 2003 to 2013 by a local physician.
 In late 2013, and into early 2014, the practice changed ownership to an urban group practice with multiple offices throughout the state.
 The group practice left Fairplay in the summer of 2014, leaving the community without access to primary care locally.

 In 2016, Park County’s only nurse practioner retired and Park County was without access to health care once again.
 In November 2017, the South Park Health Service District was approved as part of three ballot measures to gain health care access in Park County sustainably.

 A year later, SPHS District assumed ownership and management of the clinic building from the Town of Fairplay.
 In a partnership with HealthONE, the clinic reopened in October 2019, ensuring quality health care for residents and visitors (visit South Park Health Care’s website).

 The Board of Directors are all residents of South Park dedicated to seeing health care access return to our area.

 Since its inception, the South Park Health Service District has:

 - Assumed ownership and management of the clinic building from the Town of Fairplay and partnered with HealthONE